-Law on Foreign Investments of the Republic of Srpska (Official Gazette of the Republic of Srpska, no. 25/02, 24/04, 52/11 and 68/13) and Law on Foreign Direct Investment Policy in BiH (Official Gazette of BiH, no. 17/98, 13/03, 48/10) guarantee national treatment of foreign investors, i.e. foreign investors enjoy equal rights and obligations as residents of BiH.
-The state or its entities may not discriminate against foreign investors on any grounds including, but not limited to, citizenship, headquarters /residence of foreign investor, religion or country of origin of investment.
+Law on foreign investments of the Republic of Srpska (Official Gazette of the Republic of Srpska, no. 25/02, 24/04, 52/11, 68/13 and 21/18) and Law on Foreign Direct Investment Policy in BiH (Official Gazette of BiH, no. 17/98, 13/03, 48/10) guarantee national treatment of foreign investors, i.e. foreign investors enjoy equal rights and obligations as residents of BiH.
+The state or its entities may not discriminate against foreign investors on any grounds including, but not limited to, citizenship, headquarters /residence of the foreign investor, religion or country of origin of investment.

 The Law on customs policies of Bosnia and Herzegovina regulates the main elements of the system for customs protection of Bosnia and Herzegovina’s economy, rights and obligations of all subjects in procedures involving customs clearance of goods and passengers.

-The signing of the Stabilization and Association Agreemnt enables free export of almost all types of goods into the EU which meet the standards, and at the same time BiH market is gradually opening for goods from EU according to the dynamics agreed in annexes and protocols which are part of this Agreement which provide access to market of around 450 million people.
+The signing of the Stabilization and Association Agreement enables free export of almost all types of goods into the EU which meet the standards, and at the same time the BiH market is gradually opening for goods from EU according to the dynamics agreed in annexes and protocols which are part of this Agreement which provides access to market of around 450 million people.

-Also, Bosnia and Herzegovina has signed a Free Trade Agreement with Turkey which provides additional free access to this consumer market with 70 million people.
+Also, Bosnia and Herzegovina have signed a Free Trade Agreement with Turkey which provides additional free access to this consumer market with 70 million people.

 “Stop chasing the money and start chasing the passion”